mrinallakhanpal/STEPin-MiniProject/README.md

 **Benefits**

-"*"Application is fully customizable as user can change it according to their needs.
+- Application is fully customizable as user can change it according to their needs.

-"*"Very Responsive and fast.
+- Very Responsive and fast.

-"*"The user interface is simple and friendly.
+- The user interface is simple and friendly.

-"*"Users can perform various mathematical operations such as Addition, subtraction, division, multiplication, power of the number and factorial of the number.
+- Users can perform various mathematical operations such as Addition, subtraction, division, multiplication, power of the number and factorial of the number.